ImageMagick/Usage-Markdown/distorts/index.md

 As the '*Radius\_Max*' must be given, it should some positive value.
 However if you give a value of '`0`' it will be set to the distance between the center and the closest edge, so that if the other values are not given (defaults), the whole input image is mapped into a circle in the middle of the image.

-For example, lets convert a map of the world into a polar view, using all the defaults.
+For example, let's convert a map of the world into a polar view, using all the defaults.
 Of course you should specify a [Virtual Pixel](../misc/#virtual-pixel) setting of '`HorizontalTile`' when producing a full circle polar mapping...

 ~~~